 Baby shaped dolls are just one too many in the markets these days.
 The little plastic toy with its pretty blue eyes and milk bottle in its hand is a favorite with kids.
 But how often have you seen a beaded baby doll?
 Very rare indeed.
-And that is why it becomes a must have for all those who have a fascination or collection of these baby dolls.
-Satiating your appetite for the unusual and unique are designers Tony Moxham and Mauricio Paniagua who have made the Good Luck Baby.
+And that is why it becomes a must-have for all those who have a fascination or collection of these baby dolls.
+Satiating your appetite for the unusual and unique are designers Tony Moxham and Mauricio Paniagua, who have made the Good Luck Baby.
 A Chaquira sculpture, the head of this baby doll was made by Huichol Indians using traditional Chaquira beading techniques.
-Chaquira beading is a very intricate process in which very small colored beads are pressed into a layer of wax to create patterns.
-This ancient technique requires a lot of concentration and a steady hand and beaded works can take up to several works to finish.
+Chaquira beading is an intricate process in which tiny colored beads are pressed into a wax layer to create patterns.
+This ancient technique requires a lot of concentration and a steady hand, and beaded works can take several works to finish.
 Manufactured by DFC, Mexico, this Good Luck Baby Chaquira sculpture is priced at $2,900 and available here.